 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA standard, due to the known issues detailed below.

-If you encounter any accessibility issues with this site, require information in an alternate format or have other accessibility queries about this website please get in touch with us at firstname.lastname@example.org.
+If you encounter any accessibility issues with this site, require information in an alternate format or have other accessibility queries about this website please get in touch with by emailing firstname.lastname@example.org.

 Because we are using the Google Sites builder we have identified a number of issues that may affect the quality of user experience on our website.

 An issue that occurs with desktop screen readers and the navigation menu of the site is that focus can sometimes be lost.
 This does not occur with mobile devices and because we have no control over the underlying platform this issue cannot be fixed at this time.
 The plan is to eventually move to a custom built platform where we can ensure that these issues are removed.
 Our advice for now is to utilise the site map page for navigation as this does not experience this issue.
 This fails WCAG 2.4.7 Focus Visible (AA).

 An issue that occurs with desktop screen readers and the navigation menu of the site.
 This does not occur with mobile devices.
 When navigating with a screen reader the user is unable to navigate through the navigation menu using the arrow keys as they could otherwise.
 Our advice for now is to utilise the site map page for navigation as this does not experience this issue.
 This fails WCAG 2.1.1 Keyboard (A).

 There is no skip to content method because it is not included in the Google Sites builder.
 We have no control over the underlying platform this issue cannot be fixed at this time.
 This fails WCAG 2.4.1 Bypass Blocks (A).

 On mobile devices user may see that page titles sometimes break up long words over two lines, this is an issue because the Google Sites builder does not correctly resize text in this case.
 We have no control over the underlying platform this issue cannot be fixed at this time.